-Bowel transit time refers to how long it takes for the food to move from the mouth to the anus.
+Bowel transit time refers to how long it takes for the food to move from the mouth to the end of the intestine (anus).

 Afterwards, you observe your bowel movements and write down how long it takes for the colored dye to first appear.
 You'll also need to note how long it takes for the color to disappear from the stools.

 In most cases, you do not need to prepare for this test.
 However, you should follow any diet or other directions from the health care provider.